mk-fg/name-based-routing-policy-controller/README.rst

   .. _Happy Eyeballs algorithm: https://datatracker.ietf.org/doc/html/rfc6555

-- Default http(s) checks are not just ICMP pings or TCP connections, but a proper curl fetch, to catch whatever mid-https RST packets (often for downgrade to ISP's http blacklist page) and hijacking with bogus certs, which seem to be common for censorship-type filtering situation.
+- Default checks ("https") are not just ICMP pings or TCP connections, but a curl page fetch, expecting specific http response codes, to catch whatever mid-https RST packets (often for downgrade to ISP's http blacklist page) and hijacking with bogus certs, which seem to be common for censorship-type filtering situation.

+  It's possible to further customize which response code is expected by using e.g. "api.twitter.com=404", where providing domain that returns 200 is tricky or default redirect responses are known to indicate failure.

 - Service availability check on specific address consists of two parts - checking it via direct connection, and checking it via alternate route.